What Is Intelligent Process Automation (IPA)?

 benefits of intelligent automation pie chart

-Technology has come far in the past decade- making business processes more effective.
-We started with six-sigma and moved on to business process management (BPM).
-These toolsets played an integral role in optimizing manual, paper-based processes such as reviewing patient records, student applications, invoices, and more.
+Technology has come far in the past decade- making business processes more effective by reducing the time spent on manual tasks.
+We started with Six Sigma and moved on to business process management (BPM).
+These tools helped improve manual processes like reviewing patient records, student applications, invoices, and more.
 Automation is now part of decision-making and workflow for rules-based systems.

 What is intelligent process automation (IPA)?